-- What specifically is the instructional leadership focus of the proposed practicum?
+- What specifically is the instructional leadership focus of the proposed plan?
 How do you know this is an issue that needs to be addressed?
 What information has been analyzed?

-- What are the goals for the practicum?
+- What are the goals for the project?
 How does your practicum align with the school and system improvement plans?
 How is building the intercultural competencies of others embedded in the plan?

-- What is the context of your practicum? (school, staff, community, culture, length of tenure in current role, etc.)
+- What is the context of your project? (school, staff, community, culture, length of tenure in current role, etc.)

 - How does the proposed project directly reflect the role of a school head, deputy, principal (head) or vice-principal (deputy)?